1) What is the AFOQT?

 Note: If you are unable to view the AFPC webpage, contact your testing center for further guidance.

-8) What are the minimum required AFOQT scores?
+8) What are Good AFOQT scores?

+Well, as many things in life (and the Air Force) are – ‘good’ is relative.
 All aspiring United States Air Force Officers (rated and non-rated) must attain the following minimum AFOQT scores:

 Verbal Composite: 15

 Quantitative Composite: 10

 Candidates hoping to secure a rated Air Force Officer career slot must attain the following minimum scores in addition to the verbal/quantitative minimums: